 13 July: BBC Saving Lives at Sea

 This Summer, lifeboat crews from England, Scotland and Wales featured in a four-part BBC documentary, Saving Lives at Sea.
 Live rescue footage and candid interviews with crews and people rescued made for a powerful and emotional way to spend a Wednesday evening – we certainly shed a tear or two.

-If you missed it, it’s not available for free on iPlayer any more, but you can see some clips here, and the trailer below.
+If you missed it, it’s not available for free on iPlayer any more, but you can see some clips here.

 20 August: Lone sailor stranded in severe gale